Waterfalls in Maharashtra Everyone Must Visit

 Tourists prefer visiting Lingmala Waterfall during the monsoon months when it flows fully.
 The post-monsoon period offers clear views along with good weather.

-Visitors can approach Lingmala by road from Mahabaleshwar town.
+Visitors can approach Lingmala by road from Mahabaleshwar town. lingmala waterfall distance from mahabaleshwar is approx. 8 km and it takes 18m to reach lingmala waterfall.
 Private vehicles and local transport offer easy connectivity.

 Tourists may trek around the waterfalls and take photographs.
 You can find nature walks and picnic areas at the site.